malkiium/text/MalkiNotes/Maths/limites.md

 \[
 \forall \varepsilon > 0, \exists N \in \mathbb{N}, \forall n \geq N, |u_n - l| < \varepsilon.
 \]
+in other words:
+For all epsilon greater than 0, there exists an N in the natural numbers, such that for all n greater than or equal to N, the absolute value of \( u_n - l \) is less than epsilon.

 Notation : \( \lim\limits_{n \to +\infty} u_n = l \).

 ## Définition de la Limite d'une Fonction